matejx/photo_tagger/README.md

 - Run the application.
 - Add some photos via either "Photos/Add directory" or "Photos/Add files" menu.
 - Define your tags via "Tags/Add" menu.
-Do not use commas in tag names (used in filtering).
+Several tags can be added at once by separating them with commas.
 - Select a photo from the left listview.
 - The selected photo's preview will appear in the middle.
-Doubleclick the photo to view it in an external viewer.
 - Select the appropriate tags for this photo in the right listview.
 - Windows users have to hold Ctrl to select multiple tags, linux users do not.
 - When done, save your database with "Tags/Save" menu.
 - Close the application.
-- Next time you can use "Tags/Open" menu to resume your work or use your tags for filtering.
+- Next time use "Tags/Open" to resume tagging or use the app for filtering.

 ### Filtering